Is an MBA Worth It?

 So, what’s right for you?
 As you consider whether to pursue an MBA, ask yourself these questions:

 A 2015–16 survey by U.S. News & World Report shows that graduates of online MBA programs experience a 22 percent increase between their average entering salary and their average salary three months after graduation.
 Experience is valuable, undoubtedly, but there is a clear correlation between MBA graduates and their ability to earn promotions and raises.
-68% of Jack Welch MBA students get a raise or a promotion while enrolled in the program1.
+More than 2 out of 3 Jack Welch MBA students get a raise or a promotion while enrolled in the program1.

 These gains in salary aren’t exclusively due to the mastery of hard skills, either.
 A 2018 skill gap analysis conducted by LinkedIn revealed the most in-demand skills according to employers.
 Among them are leadership, communication, collaboration, and time management.
 Developing these skills in an MBA program like JWMI’s can have a direct impact on your career growth.

 Do your homework.
 Tuitions can vary depending on location, reputation and classes offered.
-The Jack Welch MBA is less expensive than 17 of the other 24 schools on The Princeton Review’s Top 25 Online MBA Programs.
-You can also consider that financial aid, employee sponsorship and tuition reimbursement may be ways to offset some of the cost of tuition.
+The Jack Welch MBA is less expensive than 8 of the other 9 schools on The Princeton Review’s Top 10 Online MBA Programs.

 Yes, from a monetary perspective, the stats are important when selecting the right MBA program.
 But an MBA’s return on investment is not just monetary—it includes individual values, such as confidence and personal growth, that can be expanded beyond business applications and into one’s personal life.